New York-based pianist and composer Jon Snell has been surrounded by music from an early age.

 While still attending MSM, Snell performed with a variety of groups at several prominent venues around the city, including Dizzy's Club Coca-Cola at Jazz at Lincoln Center, the Metropolitan Museum of Art, Knickerbocker Bar and Grill, the Kitano, and Cornelia Street Cafe.
 He continues to lead his own groups—duo, trio, and quintets—and has collaborated on a diverse range of projects—jazz, classical, and pop—with both up-and-coming as well as established artists.

 In addition to a collection of more than 75 original works for small ensembles, Snell composes for studio orchestra and big band.
 He is a past recipient of ASCAP’s Young Jazz Composer’s Award and is a sought-after composer for ensembles of all sizes.
 Since 2011, Snell has been featured as a pianist and/or composer on over ten recordings.

-Snell has also established himself as a sought-after educator through his in-demand online studio for private instruction, JLNYC.
+Snell has also established himself as a sought-after educator, both as a recently-hired jazz piano faculty member at the Manhattan School of Music Precollege, in addition to his in-demand online studio for private instruction, Jazz Lessons NYC.
 He has been a guest speaker at the University of New Mexico and has served on the faculty for jazz camps at Kirkwood Community College and the University of Northern Iowa.
 He is also a teaching artist for Manhattan School of Music’s Distance Learning Program.